Download Area

 Literature:

-Trade and the Environment: Theory and Evidence, Princeton University Press, Gene M. Grossman and Oliver Gourinchas eds.
+Brian R. Copeland and M. Scott Taylor, Trade and the Environment: Theory and Evidence, Princeton University Press, Gene M. Grossman and Oliver Gourinchas eds.
 Princeton, July 2003.

 For further information please visit the Princeton University Press web-site.